Central limit theorems describing isolation by distance under various forms of power-law dispersal: Main results

 On the other hand, the coalescence regime (i.e. whether $K_\beta$ is concentrated on the diagonal or not) is only determined by the tail of the replacement radius $r_2$.
 Long range coalescence can only originate from reproduction events with a very large replacement radius.
 This is why $\power$ does not appear in the formula for $\beta$ in the one-tail regime, and neither do $\tail_1$ and $\impact_1$ in the two-tail regime.

 The parameter $\impact$ (or $\impact_1$ and $\impact_2$ in the two-tail regime) describes how the impact of a reproduction event depends on its size.
-For instance, if $\impact = 0$ in the one-tail regime, the impact is constant, and the number of offspring produced during an event is proportional to $r_2^d$, while if $\impact = \dimension$, the number of offspring produced is independent of its size.
+For instance, if $\impact = 0$ in the one-tail regime, the impact is constant, and the mass of offspring produced during an event is proportional to $r_2^d$, while if $\impact = \dimension$, the mass of offspring produced is independent of the size of the reproduction event.
 The parametrisation of the two regimes in the definition of $\nu_N$ (see \eqref{one_tail_regime} and \eqref{two_tail_regime}) is such that these parameters do not affect the value of $\alpha$, but they do impact $\beta$.
 Hence the parameter $\impact$ (or $\impact_2$) is another way of decoupling the dispersal from the coalescence regime.